lnsomniak/full-circle/README.md

 - ✅ Hybrid recommendation systems
 - ✅ API design and deployment
 - ✅ Frontend state management
+- 🚧 A better understanding of Frontend as a whole
 - 🚧 A good understanding of the complex and core libaries of Machine Learning
 - 📋 Model monitoring and retraining